graphy-young/pm-meter/README.md

 * pymysql

 # Memo
+* Need `keys.py` which have database connection information in same directory
-Original Arduino(.ino) file were removed cuz some hardware had changed!
+* Original Arduino(.ino) file were removed for some hardware changes!